johntoby/terraform_masterclass_documention/README.md

-# terraform_masterclass_documention
+# terraform_masterclass_documentation
-This repository is to enable me document all my learnings from the Andrew Brown terraform bootcamp
+This repository is to enable me to document all my learnings from the **Andrew Brown Terraform bootcamp** I will be saving the links to stuffs I find really interesting so i can refer back to them later.

+## Gitpod